treeverse/lakeFS/docs/integrations/kubeflow.md

 ### Function-based ContainerOps

-To implement a [function-based component](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/) that invokes lakeFS operations, you should use the [Python OpenAPI client](python.md) lakeFS has.
+To implement a [function-based component](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/){: .button-clickable} that invokes lakeFS operations, you should use the [Python OpenAPI client](python.md){: .button-clickable} lakeFS has.
 See the example below that demonstrates how to make the client's package available to your ContainerOp.

 #### Example operations
 {: .no_toc }